unicornbloods/Thaumic-Mixins/README.md

 * Toggle for each individual structure
 * Config for structure rarity
 * Toggle for Rare crates/urns in Mound structure
+* Toggle for champion mobs dropping loot bags
+* Config for max loot bag rarity from champions

 # Planned Features

-* Toggle for champion mobs dropping loot bags
 * Toggle for village structure spawns
 * Fix the maze generation
+* Whitelist config for adding more possible champion mobs

 # Credits